ehthiede/EMUS/README.md

 any bugs, errors, or questions.

 For usage and documentations, see the pdf manual provided.
+Alternatively, HTML documentation can be accessed by opening html_doc/htm/index.html in a browser.

 If you are using this code, please also cite the
 [EMUS paper](http://arxiv.org/abs/1603.04505/)